matrix-org/synapse/docs/postgres.md

     # Or, if your system uses sudo to get administrative rights
     sudo -u postgres bash

-Then, create a postgres user, and a database, with:
+Then, create a postgres user and a database with:

     # this will prompt for a password for the new user
     createuser --pwprompt synapse_user

     createdb --encoding=UTF8 --locale=C --template=template0 --owner=synapse_user synapse

-The above will create a user called ``synapse_user`, and a database called `synapse`.
+The above will create a user called `synapse_user`, and a database called `synapse`.

 Note that the PostgreSQL database *must* have the correct encoding set